koczkatamas/blog/_posts/2019-10-19-hitconctf-2019-quals-reverse-coredumb.md

 ## The main function

 First step was to find out the main, which I had no idea how to do in (larger) core dump file, so I searched for `xor` instructions where I kind of failed to find the real main, so then I searched the strings in the binary and found ones like `Congratz !
-The flag is hitcon{%s} :)` which of course give me instant success of finding the real main via cross-referencing the usages of this symbol.
+The flag is hitcon{% raw %}{%s}{% endraw %} :)` which of course give me instant success of finding the real main via cross-referencing the usages of this symbol.
 The main was at `sub_555555554C7E`.

 I reverse-engineered the main function and got this code: